artemkovalyov/someoneinmyhead/src/posts/emacs/xkb/tweak-xkb-for-emacs-in-linux.md

 Allegedly it is because virtual modifiers override my settings by simply being defined.
 Because as long as Virtual modifier `V` is defined and share at least one `keysym` with a real modifier bit `M` it gets associated with the modifier level in question.

-:::note{.note.admonition title="Compatibility with you Desktop Environment" #altwin}
+:::note{title="Compatibility with you Desktop Environment" #altwin}

 You might have noticed that for <kbd>Alt</kbd> I set a modifier using both virtual `<ALT>` and physical `<LALT>`.
 In my KDE desktop environment cycling over open windows with the default <kbd>Alt</kbd> + <kbd>Tab</kbd> shortcut did not work correctly by latching on the last window chosen.
 This probably relates to the [fact](https://wiki.archlinux.org/title/X_keyboard_extension#Virtual_Modifiers) that some applications rely not only on the modifier bits but also on eventual **keysym** that would be different for the virtual <kbd>Alt</kbd> and physical <kbd>Alt</kbd> button representing it.